 Perlite is made from volcanic rock, which is heated and crushed until it explodes in order to transform the rock into small white pieces.
 It has medium water retention ratings and low nutrient retention ratings.
 It is added to soil mixes in order to improve the drainage capability of both soil-based and soilless potting mixes.

 Perlite helps insulate plant’s roots from extreme temperature fluxuations.
 It’s also used as a protective coating on pelleted seeds.
 Perlite is lightweight, odorless, clean, and easy to handle.
-It has a pH of 6.6 to 7.5.
-Add perlite to your soil for plants which need their soil to dry out between waterings, such as cacti or succulents.
+It has pH levels of 6.6 to 7.5.
+It is a good choice to add to your soil for plants which need their soil to dry out between waterings, such as cacti or succulents.

 - Perlite is great for seed starting mixes and blending your own custom potting soil mix

-- Helps lighten and loosen heavy, compacted soils
+- Helps combat soil compaction by lightening and loosening heavy, compacted soils

 - White granular pieces that contain about 6 percent water

 - Holds nutrients and three to four times its weight in water

 - Won’t rot or mold

 - Tends to float to the top of potted plant containers due to its light weight